shadow30812/riemann/docs/DevGuide.md

 ### **mixins/annotations.py**

 * **What it is:** Handles interactive overlays.
 It maps physical mouse clicks (screen coordinates) into PDF-space coordinates using the current zoom scale.
+Additionally, the module detects hyperlinked bounding boxes in the PDF, allowing users to interact with embedded web links directly.
 * **What to modify here:** Adding new annotation shapes (e.g., arrows, polygons), modifying the Undo/Redo stack size, or changing the JSON serialization format for local annotation storage.

 ### **mixins/search.py**